-Portion sizes.
 Every mom wants to know how much their kids need.
 And portion sizes for toddlers can vary significantly from one child to the next!
 For me personally, I struggled with this when my oldest transitioned away from breastmilk and his diet became mainly real food.

 When You Worry They Aren’t Getting Enough

 When they are younger and the diet is mostly breastmilk or formula, it is easier to quantify.
 You know how many ounces to put in their bottle, and how many bottles to feed a day.
 With breastfeeding, you fall into a routine, and can quantify how many nursing sessions and how many minutes they nurse for.

 When my son turned one and we no longer had bottles in the game, I had so much worry that he wouldn’t get enough to eat.
 This fear always haunted me the most at dinner time.

 At this age, he was spending most weekdays at our babysitter’s house, because I was in graduate school.
 I packed all of his food for breakfast, lunch, and snacks, but I still wasn’t there to see how much of it he ate every day.
 And at dinner time back at home, he usually did not have a big appetite.
 I was always worried he wasn’t eating enough at dinner time.

 Looking back now, I think he just ate a good amount during the day and his body didn’t need as much at dinner.
 But I had this huge fear that he wouldn’t get enough to eat and he would wake up at night hungry.
 Now I ask myself, “okay, and what if he did?”
 It doesn’t seem like the end of the world to me — now that the phase is behind me!
 But during that time, I had a lot of worry over how much he needed, and whether he was getting enough.

 Appetites are Variable